chestack/k8s-blog/operating-system/process.md

     W    paging (not valid since the 2.6.xx kernel)
     X    dead (should never be seen)
-    Z    defunct ("zombie") process, terminated but not reaped by its parent
+    Z    defunct ("zombie") process, terminated but not reaped by its parent I    idle, was introduced in version 4.14 of the Linux kernel
 ```

 - 状态机 [[3]]